Million Dollar Corporation: Expansion (1995–1996)

 Bam Bam Bigelow teamed with Tatanka to challenge for the WWF Tag Team Championship.
 After the team's loss in a tournament final to determine new champions, Bigelow became involved in a worked altercation with football legend Lawrence Taylor at ringside.
 The two squared off in the main event of WrestleMania XI, where Taylor was victorious.
-After his loss to Taylor, relations soured between Bigelow and DiBiase, cooling for months until the former turned face and saved then-WWF Champion Diesel from a beating at the hands of the Corporation.
+After his loss to Taylor, relations soured between Bigelow and DiBiase, cooling for months until the former turned face and saved then-WWF Champion Diesel from a beating at the hands of the corporation.

 Throughout 1995, the Corporation continued to feud with the WWF's top faces, including The Undertaker, Luger, Diesel, and Razor Ramon.
 To help fight off The Undertaker, DiBiase recruited Kama, who stole The Undertaker's urn and had it melted down into a gold chain for himself.
 In a memorable series of skits, IRS traveled to a graveyard in order to "leave no stone unturned" in his investigation of dead tax cheats, and to psych out The Undertaker.
 Undertaker would defeat IRS at the Royal Rumble and then King Kong Bundy at WrestleMania XI.

 DiBiase added Sycho Sid after Sid turned on Shawn Michaels following WrestleMania XI, and later added The 1-2-3 Kid during Sid's feud with Razor Ramon.
 However, one by one the Million Dollar Corporation began to disband as its members found themselves out of work.
 Bundy and IRS left the WWF in 1995, while Kama and Tatanka lasted until early 1996.
 The 1-2-3 Kid lasted until May 1996, while Sycho Sid entered a temporary retirement due to a severe neck injury.
 During the 1995 Christmas season, DiBiase added Xanta Klaus, a twisted take on Santa Claus, who hailed from the South Pole and reveled in taking from people rather than giving.
 However, the character lasted only a few appearances before being dropped.
-DiBiase, with nobody left to manage, was paired with former WCW star Steve Austin, who was given the name "The Ringmaster" and awarded the Million Dollar Championship by DiBiase, who also taught Austin his finishing move, the Million Dollar Dream.
-Although "The Ringmaster" name was dropped quickly and Austin adopted the "Stone Cold" moniker he later made famous, he continued to be managed by DiBiase and regarded as the Million Dollar Champion.